osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 - `XC_PREFETCH`: Number of blocks to prefetch from a file at once.
        This controls how aggressive the cache is to request portions of a file.
 Set to `0` to disable.

-### Disabling OSG monitoring ###
+### Disabling OSG monitoring (testing only) ###

+!!! warning
+    Only disable OSG monitoring on services that are solely used for testing.

 By default, XCache reports to the OSG so that OSG staff can monitor the health of data federations.
-If you would like to report monitoring information to another destination, you can disable the OSG monitoring by setting the following in your environment variable configuration:
+To disable OSG monitoring (for testing purposes), set the following in your environment variable configuration (`/opt/xcache/.env`):

 ```file
 DISABLE_OSG_MONITORING = true
 ```

-!!! warning
-    Do not disable OSG monitoring in any service that is to be used for any other than testing

-Running Stashcache
 ------------------

 To run the container, use `docker run` with the following options, replacing the text within angle brackets